-(d) Credit Risk Management
+(c) Credit Risk Management

 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Company.
-Financial instruments which potentially subject the Company to credit risk principally consist of related party receivables.
-The Company continuously monitors the credit quality of its investments and does not anticipate non-performance of those customers.
+Financial instruments which potentially subject the Company to credit risk principally consist of related party receivables, investments in term deposits and cash at bank.
+Refer to Note 4 for expected credit loss disclosure for other receivables.
+Investments in term deposits and cash at bank are considered counter parties with low credit risks of default as the banks have investment grade credit ratings.
+The Company continuously monitors the credit quality of its receivables and investments and does not anticipate non-performance of those customers.